RevolvingOcelot/Team-8/README.md

 **Crash_Indicator_Done.ipynb** is self contained and should be ran cell by cell.

+# Known issues
+-  In **phase_transition_modular.ipynb** :

+    - Cell 3 fails to load one of the stock tickers due to missing data.
+    - Cell 5 outputs a runtime warning due to an invalid division, likely due to a missing stock value or near-zero value.
+This is expected behavior and does not impair the code.

 # Authors
 This project was made as part of the UvA's Complex System Simulation course by: